Kasuxae-Xaesys/tf2fastdl_ks/readme.md

 Honestly I am unsure if this is even allowed on github because I can not find a concrete answer either in the terms of service or online, However if somehow this IS allowed on github, then GREAT!

 # How To Do It
-I simply followed [the guide](https://www.youtube.com/watch?v=CcismZ0uZ1A) by the lovely "Sour Dani" on youtube, However I may add a refined text based guide here if I somehow got requested to do so by enough people.
+I simply followed [the guide](https://www.youtube.com/watch?v=CcismZ0uZ1A) by the lovely "Cyanide/Sour Dani" on youtube, However I may add a refined text based guide here if I somehow got requested to do so by enough people.

 # Finding My Server
 My server uses the -fakeip startup command as a security measure as well as a greifing deterrent, that means that you cannot favorite the server.